Interested in volunteering with GALS?

 No prior experience is necessary but a very flexible schedule is needed, plus the emotional and physical stamina to attend long labors.
-We provide on-site training and continuing education for our doulas, in return for a minimum commitment of being on-call twice a month.
+We also require volunteers to be 18 and older.
+We provide on-site training and continuing education for our birth workers, in return for a minimum commitment of being on-call twice a month.

-The average time our doulas stay at a birth is 12-14 hours, but it may be quite a bit shorter or considerably longer.
-Since a doula often needs to rest after a birth, she should only offer to volunteer when she doesn’t have other commitments near that time period.
-(We recommend that a doula has a 48-hour period of time available when she is on call.)
+The average time our Labor Support Companions stay at a birth is 12-14 hours, but it may be quite a bit shorter or considerably longer.
+Since a doula often needs to rest after a birth, they should only offer to volunteer when she doesn’t have other commitments near that time period.
+(We recommend that the volunteer has a 48-hour period of time available when they is on call.)

 Still interested?
 Here’s what to do: